cj-holmes/tidytuesday/2020-07-28-palmer-penguins/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-  - Adelle on all three islands and no difference in distrinutions between islands.
+  - Adelie on all three islands and no difference in distributions between islands.
   - Chinstrap unique to Dream Island and Gentoo unique to Biscoe.
-  - Gentoo bigger than Adelle
+  - Gentoo bigger than Adelle (and biggest overall)
   - Chinstrap similar to Adelle but much bigger bill length\!